stuffedmotion/Twitch-Dog-Treat-Dispenser/README.md

 You may need to download and add certain dependencies that are missing.
 This was developed for use on a NodeMCU/ESP8266 board, but can likely be easily modified to work with an Arduino

 WifiManager library is being used for wifi.
 On the first run, a wifi access point will be available that you can connect to from your phone.
 From there you can configure your wifi settings.

+Update the MQTT server settings with your own.